murphy-mj/React_Assign2/pointsandviews/README.md

 all users can add a comment, view public and private data Senior and General Admin, have different views displayed, at the /app view.

-List of user features  . . . .
+*List of user features*

-- at the login Page, if you try to manipulate the url to go directly to /app, it will redirect you back to login.
+* at the login Page, if you try to manipulate the url to go directly to /app, it will redirect you back to login.
-- users have different options available, depending on the type of user
+* users have different options available, depending on the type of user
-- cpress tests in place
+* cpress tests in place
-- storybooks in place
+* storybooks in place
-- SeniorAdmin can edit and delete points of interest
+* SeniorAdmin can edit and delete points of interest
-- props use locations and history are used to hold state data
+* props use locations and history are used to hold state data
-- the use of private route to restrict accesss, geting to private page on position id 115601 eg localhost:3000/point/115601/private
+* the use of private route to restrict accesss, geting to private page on position id 115601 eg localhost:3000/point/115601/private
-- comments are votable and are listed based on rank
+* comments are votable and are listed based on rank
-- points of interest are votable
+* points of interest are votable
-- additional state properties are used to pass data
+* additional state properties are used to pass data
-- additional properties are added to each point, eg comments [] and an upvotes property, with a default value of one
+* additional properties are added to each point, eg comments [] and an upvotes property, with a default value of one

 initializePoints3(pointsIn) {